 This process is a workflow firmly rooted in project goals and audience needs.
-That said, the content production process isn’t set in stone.
+That said, the content creation process isn’t set in stone.
 Every project and client is different so why should the process be one size fits all?
-Your content production process is just that, yours.
+Your content creation process is just that, yours.

-No two content production processes are the same but here’s a typical assembly line.
+No two content creation processes are the same but here’s a typical assembly line.
 Although the scope or specialist might differ, each stage is hugely important to the delivery of great content.

-This differs per project but at least 2-4 hours makes a healthy dent in many projects.
+This differs per project but at least 2-4 hours make a healthy dent in many projects.

 This is where the process kicks off.
 First things first, get briefed by the senior editor or content strategist on what each page’s communication goals are.